NXT Stand & Deliver (2025)

 The 2025 Stand & Deliver was a professional wrestling livestreaming event produced by WWE for its developmental brand NXT.
-It was the fifth annual Stand & Deliver and took place on Saturday, April 19, 2025, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
+It was the fifth annual Stand & Deliver and took place on April 19, 2025, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada.
 The event was held as part of WrestleMania Weekend, taking place the same day as Night 1 of WrestleMania 41 with a special start time of 1:00 p.m.
 Eastern Time.
 This was the first Stand & Deliver to livestream on Netflix in most markets outside the United States following the WWE Network's merger under the service in January 2025 in those affected areas.

 Seven matches were contested at the event, including one on the Countdown to Stand & Deliver pre-show.
 In the main event, Oba Femi defeated Je'Von Evans and Trick Williams in a triple threat match to retain the NXT Championship.
 In other prominent matches, WWE Women's Speed Champion Sol Ruca won the vacant NXT Women's North American Championship in a ladder match, becoming a double champion in the process, and Hank and Tank (Hank Walker and Tank Ledger) defeated Fraxiom (Nathan Frazer and Axiom) to win the NXT Tag Team Championship.
 The event also marked the final appearances of Fraxiom in NXT as they moved to the main roster a week later.

 Production

 Background

 The event was held at the T-Mobile Arena on the Las Vegas Strip in Paradise, Nevada.

 Stand & Deliver is an annual professional wrestling event held during WrestleMania weekend by WWE for its developmental brand, NXT, since 2021.
 On January 30, 2025, NXT's fifth annual Stand & Deliver event was announced to be held on Saturday, April 19, 2025, at the T-Mobile Arena in the Las Vegas suburb of Paradise, Nevada, taking place the same day as WrestleMania 41 Night 1, airing at 1:00 p.m.
 Eastern Time.
-Beginning with Halloween Havoc in 2024, all major NXT events are branded solely with the WWE logo instead of the NXT logo, marking the first Stand & Deliver event to just use the promotion's logo.
+Beginning with Halloween Havoc in 2024, all major NXT events were branded solely with the WWE logo instead of the NXT logo, marking the first and only Stand & Deliver event to just use the promotion's logo.

 Broadcast outlets

-In addition to Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in a select few countries that had not yet transferred to Netflix due to pre-existing contracts.
+In addition to Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in a select few countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Stand & Deliver to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas.